vega/voyager/README.md

 [![Build Status](https://travis-ci.org/vega/voyager.svg)](https://travis-ci.org/vega/voyager)

-Voyager is a visualization browser for data analysis, building on top of [Vega-lite](https://github.com/vega/vega-lite).
+Voyager is a visualization browser for data analysis, building on top of [Vega-Lite](https://github.com/vega/vega-lite).
 Try our [online demo](http://vega.github.io/voyager/).
 Also, be sure to check out [related projects](https://vega.github.io/).

 **This project is an [alpha](http://en.wikipedia.org/wiki/Software_release_life_cycle#Alpha) software.
 We are working on improving its code and documentation.**

-If you are using Voyager for your project(s), please let us know what are you using it for by emailing us at [Vega-lite \[at\] cs.washington.edu](mailto:vega-lite@cs.washington.edu).
+If you are using Voyager for your project(s), please let us know what are you using it for by emailing us at [Vega-Lite \[at\] cs.washington.edu](mailto:vega-lite@cs.washington.edu).
 Feedbacks are also welcomed.
 If you find a bug or have a feature request, please take a look a [the issue tracker](https://github.com/vega/voyager/issues/) and [create an issue](https://github.com/vega/voyager/issues/new) if there is no existing issue.

 ## Setup Instruction